blackfennec-org/blackfennec/docs/source/software_documentation/domain/structure/index.rst

     Presenter       .down>     Interpretation  : shows
     Interpretation  -down>     Overlay         : of
-    Overlay         -down>     Underlay        : is based on Underlay        -down>     SourceLayer     : is deserialized from
+    Overlay         -down>     Underlay        : is adapted from Underlay        -down>     SourceLayer     : is deserialized from

     @enduml